zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 Configure ingress rules in your VCN's default security list to allow traffic on port 22 for SSH connections, traffic on ports 1521, 1523, and 1524 for the database listeners, and traffic on port 6080 for HTTP connections to the noVNC browser interface.

-> **Note**: If you plan to let the terraform script create a new VCN for you (recommended), you can skip this step and proceed to STEP 2.
+> **Note**: If you plan to let Resource Manager create a new VCN for you (recommended), you can skip this step and proceed to STEP 2.
 If you are working in the LiveLabs environment, you can skip this step and STEP 2 and proceed to STEP 3.

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Networking**, and then **Virtual Cloud Networks**.